ruzer/tracktor/README.md

 > ⚠️ **WARNING:**
-> Tracktor is under very active development.
-There may be frequent breaking changes, and it is **not stable for production use**.
+> Tracktor is under active development.
+There may be frequent breaking changes, though we are taking precautions but it is **not stable for production use**.
 > _Please keep regular backups of your data!_

 <div align="center" style="margin-bottom: 20px;">